Bundle & Save

 Auto insurance is cheaper when you are married than when you are single.
-Based on our analysis, for drivers in U.S., we found that full coverage car insurance costs $123 less annually for married couples than for single drivers — a 5% savings.
+Full coverage car insurance costs $123 less annually for married couples than for single drivers — a 5% savings.

 Rates are the average annual premium for a full coverage policy.